Boeing 737 Max Woes: What You Can Do if Your Flight Is Canceled

 He also noted that travelers could ask customer service representatives (or their supervisors) to “endorse the ticket to another airline,” which entails transferring the value of the ticket to another airline if the traveler finds a better replacement flight with another carrier.
 When on the phone with customer service, he said that being patient and polite will likely get travelers a lot further than being unfriendly and irritable.

 Leaning on loyalty can help, too.
 Those travelers with frequent flier status with the airlines shouldn’t hesitate to mention that status when working to reaccommodate a flight.

 What will be the fate of the Boeing 737 Max planes?

-As the FAA continues its investigation into and assessment of the safety of the Boeing 737 Max aircraft, the prevailing sentiment appears to be that it is only a matter of time before the planes will be back up in the air.
+As the FAA continues its investigation into and assessment of the safety of the Boeing 737 Max aircraft, and following the news of Boeing halting production of the 737 Max, the fate of the troubled plane is increasingly in question.

 The FAA has a dedicated web page where it is posting all of the developments and announcements about its ongoing investigation into the Boeing 737 Max.
 But the agency has not declared when it will likely be prepared to present its findings.

 The Associated Press contributed reporting to this story.
 This article originally appeared online on April 18, 2019, and was updated on December 18, 2019, to reflect current information.

 >>Next: How to Figure Out What Type of Plane You’re Flying In